deBubz/StudyNotes/db_prog/notes/week06/l07_packages.md

 - when a package module runs, it does so with the same privilege as the owner of the package ( not the package user )
 - gives you the ability to `hide` a table from the user.
 Access to add/modufy data is done by calling certain modules.
   - values can be checked and data modification can be controlled.
 - package allow the creation of private modules which can only be called from other modules within the package.
 This enforce information hiding

 ## Guidelines for writing Packages

 ## Built in Packages supplied by Oracle

+`DMBS_output`